magogate/Replacing-SAN-in-SQL-2019-Cluster/README.md

       - quorum2 (1.5 GB)
       - data02 (5 GB)
       - log02 (4 GB)
-   7. Specify Disk Size
+   6. Specify Disk Size
-   8. Add to an existing iSCSI target if not available new
+   7. Add to an existing iSCSI target if not available new
-   9. Repeat process for all 3 drives which needs to be added
+   8. Repeat process for all 3 drives which needs to be added

 ## Configuring Shared Drives on gogate-node-1 & gogate-node-2
   1. Open "iSCSI initiator"
-  2. Specify target - 10.0.0.10
+  2. Specify target - 10.0.0.10 if not already connected.
+In our case its already connected.
   3. Click on Volumes & Devices --> Auto Configure
   4. To format disk - Open "Disk Management"
   5. Select disks and make online (Right click on each disk)